SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 To gain a deeper understanding, let's examine the sales and profits for Binders and other discounted products.
 After that, we'll shift our attention to the categories based on different regions and countries.

 ### 6. Which category generates the highest sales and profits in each region and country?
+Before we analyze how it looks in countries and regions, let's see the overall view.
 #### Categories with their total sales, profits, and profit margins
 ```sql
 SELECT